-The school suspension rate remains very low at both the Elementary and Middle school grade levels.
-Teachers successfully use "Zones of Regulation" at the Elementary grade levels and Multi-Tiered Systems of Support (MTSS) at the Middle grade levels to give students the opportunity to understand, reflect, and alter behaviors as necessary.
-Both schools encourage students to act as upstanders and take individual responsibility to recognize and resolve peer conflicts.
+The AEA suspension rate remains very low.
+Teachers successfully use a Multi-Tiered Systems of Support (MTSS) approach to meet socio-emotional learning needs of students.
+This proactively includes Zones of Regulation, Responsive Classroom, Advisory periods, Second Step curriculum, No Place for Hate, and Safe School Ambassadors.
+When behaviors require adult intervention, teachers and staff utilize restorative practices to give students the opportunity to understand, reflect, and make amends when needed.
+AEA encourages students to act as upstanders and take individual responsibility to recognize and resolve peer conflicts.
 As an IB World School, all community members explicitly teach to and recognize the IB Learner Profile attributes of "caring" and "principled" which directly impact the school culture.
 Students have leadership opportunities with programs such as the School Safety Program and Associated Student Body (ASB).
-Both schools employ Student Support Teams who monitor lunch, recess and passing periods.
+AEA employs Student Support Teams who monitor lunch, recess and passing periods.
 Special education instructional aides support our students with special needs who struggle with less structured activities.

-The schools continue to make professional development a priority.
+AEA continues to make professional development a priority.
 All teachers new to Albert Einstein Academies receive IBPYP and IBMYP Level 1 training in their first year at the organization.
 The organization sends multiple veteran teachers annually to IBPYP and IBMYP Level 2 and 3 training as well as offers to send teachers to California Association of World Schools (CAWS) and the Global Conference.
 In addition, teachers receive training in Math, ELA, Second Language Acquisition, and ELD.

-This year we offered ten Parent University opportunities.
+This year we offered seven Parent University opportunities.
 All were offered virtually with Spanish and ASL translations.
 We are dedicated to the continuation of this service to our families.
 In addition, all whole school events now include Spanish and ASL translations to serve our entire community.